Skogarmadr/bachelor-thesis/chapters/09-results.md

 * Both the cryptos must be capable of initiating hashed timelock contracts
 * Both must implement a type of smart contract.

 These characteristics are going to greatly limit the number of cryptos that can actually take part in these swaps.
-However, that's not meet that it is impossible to make an atomic swap with a cryptocurrency that doesn't use these prerequisites.
+However, that doesn't mean that it is impossible to make an atomic swap with a cryptocurrency that doesn't use these prerequisites.
 We must find another protocol than ours.
 An example below :

 \begin{tabular}{|l|c|r|}
   \hline